 Are there real estate taxes in the United Kingdom?

-The sale or other transfer of real estate within the UK is subject to Stamp Duty Land Tax (SDLT) at rates up to 12 percent (15 percent if not held personally).
-If the asset transferred is valued up to 125,000 GBP for residential property, or 150,000 GBP for non-residential property, no SDLT is due, subject to certain conditions.
-In Scotland SDLT does not apply instead a Land and Buildings Transaction Tax applies.
+The sale or other transfer of real estate within the U.K. is subject to Stamp Duty Land Tax (SDLT) at rates up to 12% (15% if not held personally).

-This is a fairly complex subject, and specific advice should be sought about any particular situation being considered.
+This is a complex subject, and specific advice should be sought in advance about any particular transaction being considered.